smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 7. User connects phone to headunit, OEM app registers and sends updated list of enabled cloud apps and corresponding secret tokens.
 8. Core stores secret tokens in the policy table and updates the `enabled` field of the cloud apps listed in the policy table.
 9. Core sends update app list to HMI to display cloud apps' availability
-10. User activates the cloud app, Core gets the websocket (WS) endpoint from policy table and opens a websocket connection passing the secret token supplied by the OEM app and the cloudAppVehicleID
+10. User activates the cloud app, Core gets the websocket (WS) endpoint from policy table and opens a websocket connection.
-11. Cloud app verifies the cloudAppVehicleID and secret token are valid and accepts the connection
+11. Cloud app sends a start service request, and Core responds with a start service ack with the auth_token in the payload.

 Note: This is one possible implementation of enabling and authenticating cloud apps using an OEM cloud app store.
 Please refer to other example use cases.